-The Megamovie project has relied on the combined efforts of volunteer citizen scientists, trained photographers and professional researchers.
-Its popularity and success has depended on the partnership of science, outreach and technology.
+The Megamovie project has relied on the combined efforts of volunteer citizen scientists, trained photographers, and professional researchers.
+Its popularity and success has depended on the partnership of science, outreach, and technology.
 The leading researchers on this project came from UC Berkeley’s Multiverse Team and from Google’s Making & Science team.
-Other groups contributing to the project include the Astronomical Society of the Pacific, Lick Observatory, Oregon State University and Sonoma State University.
-Photographers who contributed images to the project are directly credited at the end of the mini-Megamovie that is linked at the bottom of this post.
+Other groups contributing to the project include the Astronomical Society of the Pacific, Lick Observatory, Oregon State University, and Sonoma State University.
+Photographers who contributed images to the project are directly credited at the end of the mini-Megamovie that is linked near the bottom of this post.

 The efforts to contribute to Megamovie have come from people all across the nation.
 The photos that will be used for the Eclipse Megamovie project are those that were taken along the line of totality.
 The August 2017 path stretched all the way from Corvallis, OR to Charleston, SC for a total distance of approximately 3,000 miles.
 The path covered a width of 70 miles in the longitudinal direction as it crossed the US.
 The map below shows the path of the eclipse with the darkened line in the middle representing the path of totality.

 The eclipse documented by the Eclipse Megamovie Project occurred on August 21, 2017.
 Its total trip across America lasted 90 minutes, starting at around 17:16 UTC and ending around 18:46 UTC.
 At this point in time, a full Megamovie is not available.
 There is not yet a set date for its release.
 Researchers hope to repeat their experiment for the solar eclipse that will pass across North America on April 8, 2024.

 In order to understand the why? behind the Eclipse Megamovie Project, some important solar concepts must first be established.